Developing confident, respectful

 Our Key Stage 4 curriculum has been designed to ensure students have a balance of subjects that allows them to move on to their desired pathway at Post 16.

 All students study English Language and Literature, Mathematics, Science, PE and PSHE (Personal, Social and Health Education).
 Students select a further four option subjects.
 Details can be found in our 'Study Pathways' guide which we publish in December on this website.
 The option subjects currently offered in Years 10 and 11 are: 3D Design.
-Art and Design, Business, Computing, Dance, Drama, Food, Geography, Health and Fitness, Health and Social Care, History, Media Studies, French, German, Music, PE, Product Design (technology), Religious Studies and Textiles.
+(Creative Technology) Art and Design, Business, Child Development, Computing, Dance, Drama, Food, Geography, Health and Fitness, History, French, German, Music, PE, Product Design (technology), Religious Studies, Spanish and Textiles.
 These courses are either GCSEs or equivalent vocational qualifications such as Cambridge National Certificates and VCERTs.

 Key Stage 5 Curriculum